Everything You Need to Furnish Your First Home on a Budget

 Free Printable Shopping List

-Here is a printable shopping list for you to take to the discount and second-hand stores to make sure you cover all the basics.
+Here is a printable shopping list to help you furnish your first home on a budget.
+Take it with you to the discount and second-hand stores to make sure you cover all the basics.
 You might even start with your relatives.
 Show them the list and see what they might have to donate to your worthy cause! ha!

 Did I miss any items?
 Please let me know your must-haves in the comments.
 Thanks!